 DHL Supply Chain knew that focusing attention on store success and customer satisfaction was integral to delivering on the customer’s vision, specifically, providing complete support to stores with a total commitment to ensuring reliable, daily deliveries of fresh foods.
 As part of this approach, DHL Supply Chain developed more collaborative relationships with key vendors to ensure store success at the point of sale.

 The team consolidated preferred providers, established operational controls and designed a platform that featured consistent item availability and reliable delivery windows.
-These changes brought significant improvements in product quality, availability and labour scheduling.
+These changes brought significant improvements in product quality, availability and labor scheduling.
 Success also depended on relentless customer service aimed at making store management and associates satisfied with the quality and cost of service, day in and day out.
-To put this insight into action, DHL Supply Chain established a customer service standards and training programme for the company’s delivery drivers.
+To put this insight into action, DHL Supply Chain established a customer service standards and training program for the company’s delivery drivers.
 The training helped the drivers understand the importance of fill rates for the customer’s business.
-Given that drivers delivered to stores in a range of neighbourhoods and locations, the training also helped them prepare for various issues ranging from parking difficulties to area curfews to safety.
+Given that drivers delivered to stores in a range of neighborhoods and locations, the training also helped them prepare for various issues ranging from parking difficulties to area curfews to safety.

 The new approach also engaged the store community directly by establishing a joint task force comprised of corporate, store-level and DHL Supply Chain representatives.
 The team listened to store challenges and created action plans to address concerns raised through a toll-free number.
-DHL Supply Chain provided dedicated customer service representatives to answer questions regarding the fresh food programme.
+DHL Supply Chain provided dedicated customer service representatives to answer questions regarding the fresh food program.
 For example, stores could call with concerns about the quality or freshness of bakery items.
 DHL Supply Chain would address all concerns and work with the appropriate vendor to take corrective action.

 The collaborative approach improved the customer’s fill rate by nearly 4 percentage points, capturing even more sales.
 The improved efficiency made a significant impact, enabling stores to manage their inventory more effectively.
 Stores now had a reliable supply of the fresh products their customers wanted most.
 In addition, store associates were able to spend more time with their customers, rather than with their vendors addressing late or incomplete deliveries.
-The joint task force and customer service programme helped DHL Supply Chain build the confidence of store management by ensuring their concerns would be addressed promptly.
+The joint task force and customer service program helped DHL Supply Chain build the confidence of store management by ensuring their concerns would be addressed promptly.
 In addition, it created a repository of information about challenges and corrective actions that DHL Supply Chain and the customer could draw upon in the future.

-Based on the success of the programme, DHL Supply Chain now manages 10 similar operations for this leading convenience store chain.
+Based on the success of the program, DHL Supply Chain now manages 10 similar operations for this leading convenience store chain.
 These operations serve 65 percent of the company’s U.S. stores, and the processes applied in Southern California have been implemented in other markets with success.
 Furthermore, the company’s confidence in DHL Supply Chain has led to further discussions about its national growth strategy and the supply chain infrastructure and solution needed to support its expanding network of stores.